drovani/drovani.github.io/_posts/2017/2017-02-24-22-Month-Status-Report.md

 ### Vigil.Patrons

 As is the only concrete implementation of the _Domain Language_, this project is a semi-functional proof-of-concept.
 I keep trying to focus myself on considering it as production code, thus holding myself to the same requirements to unit test everything and keep functionality as a [complex web of small pieces](https://www.youtube.com/watch?v=R2Aa4PivG0g).
 Commands available handle the simplest of actions - `CreatePatron`, `UpdatePatronHeader`, `DeletePatron`.
+The `PatronCommandHandler` knows what to do with the commands, which is to just create the applicable event and push it to the Event Bus.
+The `PatronEventHandler` methods only update the `Patron` entity that was persisted using an `IPatronContext`.

+Upon close examination, the Patron project is barely less of an abstraction than the Domain project from which it derives most of its functionality.
+It is  disheartening to know that even the after writing roughly 300 lines of code, there is very little that I can do with the code.
+However, I can also celebrate in knowing that it takes only 300 lines of code to be able to implement the core functionality fo what it takes to Create, Read, Update, and Delete a `Patron`.
+The only thing left (after I unit tested everything) was to wire the Patron project to a real implementation of all of the interfaces it was depending on.

+### Vigil.Sql

+I talked about this project in detail in _[Illusions of Queues and Buses]({% post_url 2017/2017-01-26-Illusions-of-Queues-and-Buses %})_.
+The short of it is that I wanted to put together an extremely simple implementation of the `ICommandQueue` and `IEventBus` so that I could use it in the `Vigil.WebApi` project.

 ### Vigil.WebApi

-### Vigil.Sql
+The [post previous to this]({% post_url 2017/2017-02-20-Introducing-Vigil-Web-API %}) explains why I decided to venture into the API layer of the application, instead of continuing to implement more of the Patron project or begin working on another subsystem of the application.
+It certain has been gratifying to see everything come together and be properly integrated and _just work_.

 ### Future Tangents